krzema12/kotlin-python/python/README.md

 Current status: ![coverage](http://www.yarntomato.com/percentbarmaker/button.php?barPosition=17&leftFill=) (**939**/5368 passed)

-### History
+### History (newest on top)

+* with Python interpreter in place, no other changes to the compiler: **939**/5368 passed (+84)

-With no Python interpreter hooked into the tests and
+* with no Python interpreter hooked into the tests and
   * when `OK` returned from the interpreter interface: all passed
   * when something else returned from the interpreter interface: **855**/5368 passed (the ones that succeeded are `testAllFilesPresentIn...` tests which doesn't depend on the actual invocation of code under test)

-With Python interpreter in place, no other changes to the compiler: **939**/5368 passed (+84)